 Get your hands dirty doing construction work with our partner Equitable Cambodia and get a chance to see and explore life in the village of Odong in Kep province.
 Equitable Cambodia is a grassroots organization aimed at promoting community empowerment, education and human rights.
 EC grew out of another group, Bridges Across Borders Cambodia, that fought poverty and promoted education, leadership and health programs along with land and housing rights.
+This village needs people like you to volunteer in Cambodia.

 About The Trip:

-You’ll build a family home or water structure or latrine, or even a combination of two of those, while you are on site.
+As a volunteer in Cambodia, you’ll build a family home or water structure or latrine, or even a combination of two of those, while you are on site.
 You’ll work in the village of Odong, but stay in a hotel in nearby Kep, where a blue crab statue salutes you from the azure coastal waters.

 Our in-country partner, Equitable Cambodia, strives to raise awareness, facilitates exchanges of many kinds and supports creative endeavors that affirm our common humanity.
 The organization is founded on the belief that sustainable development and human rights are interdependent and interrelated, and its work encompasses that.